aspnetzero/documents/docs/en/Infrastructure-Core-Mvc-Bundling-Minifying-Compiling.md

 By default, ASP.NET Zero has two commands for bundling style and script files "**npm run create-bundles**" and "**npm run build**".

 * **npm run create-bundles**: This command is introduced for development time usage.
-It watches your style and script files for changes and automatically updates bundles.
+It watches your style and script files for changes and automatically updates bundle(s).
 If you modify **bundles.json** file, you need to re-run this command.
 It also writes output to console about the bundling progress.
-Script bundles are not minified when using this command.
+Script and style bundles are not minified when using this command.
 * **npm run build**: This command is introduced for publishing your app.
 It doesn't write any output to console and it doesn't watch files for any change.
-It also minifies script bundles unline "create-bundles"  command.
+It also minifies script and style bundles unlike "create-bundles"  command.

-If you need to make any change about ASP.NET Zero's bundling and minification process, you can modify **webpack.config.js**.
+If you need to make any change about ASP.NET Zero's bundling and minification process, you can modify **gulpfile.js** in the root directory of the ***.Web.Mvc** project.

+Same approach is used for ***.Web.Public** website project.